 Sir Jean Etienne Moi Lin Ah Chuen (1911- 1991)

-In 1887, Chu Wei Chuen, the father of Sir Jean Etienne Moi Lin Ah Chuen, arrived in Mauritius as an immigrant.
-He came from Meizhou, a Hakka village in Guangdong, China.
+In 1887, Chu Wei Chuen, the father of Sir Jean Etienne Moi Lin Ah Chuen, arrived in Mauritius as an immigrant from Meizhou, a Hakka village in Guangdong, China.
 After working with other fellow countrymen, he opened a shop at The Mount Sugar Estate in Pamplemousses and raised his family through hard work and perseverance.

-Unfortunately, his eldest son died at the age of 25, so he took his second son, Jean Etienne Moi Lin, as his apprentice.
-Thus, Jean Etienne Moi Lin Ah Chuen had to cease his studies at the end of primary school.
-He learned the hard way how to run his father’s grocery shop and, at the same time, took private tuition to study English, French and Chinese.
+Unfortunately, his eldest son died at the age of 25, and he subsequently he took his second son, Jean Etienne Moi Lin, as his apprentice.
+The young Jean Etienne Moi Lin Ah Chuen had to cease his studies at the end of primary school and learned the hard way how to run his father’s grocery shop.
+While working, Jean Etienne Moi Lin, took private tuition to study English, French and Chinese.

 In 1948, his hard work and initiatives were recognized by the British Colonial Government who nominated him to sit as a member of the Legislative Council to represent the Chinese community.
 Later on, he participated in the parliamentary General Elections and got elected.